 This year, life achievement Golden Lions will be given to Hong Kong actor-director Ann Hui and the actor Tilda Swinton.

 If you can’t make it to the festival then take a short time trip through the Venice Film Festival poster art.

 Programme of the 2020 Venice International Film Festival

-The 2020 programme of the Mostra, as the Venice Film Festival is often nicknamed, will be announced closer to the start of the event and will be updated on this page.
+The 2020 programme of the Mostra, as the Venice Film Festival is often nicknamed, has just been announced.

 For a full line-up of films in and out of competition, Venice Film Festival classics and more, check out the updates on the official Venice Film Festival website.